Imagine having all your recruiting tools working together seamlessly, saving you time and making the entire process more efficient.

 Candidate assessment tools employ techniques such as tests or even games to assess a given candidate’s capabilities.
 These can be tailored for any job role.
 Some assessments will be more suited to filtering out the most suitable candidates compared to others.

-g for someone to manage a communication channel, a communications assessment will be more applicable than a technical assessment.
+For example, if you’re looking for someone to manage a communication channel, a communications assessment will be more applicable than a technical assessment.

 There are various tests you could employ.
 These include technical, communication, cognitive, or personality assessments, among others.

-V. Onboarding Tools
+V. Onboarding tools

 The first day for any new employee involves ID badges, computer logins, security passes, setting up email accounts, going through a ton of paperwork and business guidelines.
 While it’s necessary, it can tie up new employees and be a significant pain point when easing new hires into their roles.